sirosenberg/SR_Test/README.md

 Tippecanoe stores data by creating a table of all values across all geometries in the tile, and uses (single byte) pointers from the geometries to that table (at least conceptually; see https://github.com/mapbox/vector-tile-spec/tree/master/2.1#44-feature-attributes).
 Thus having fewer numbers that repeat more often means saving on the data payload.
 * For tract and county data, which are floating point, this makes rounding very important.
 Rounding to 1 digit after the decimal means a smaller data payload and therefore fewer/smaller changes to the geometry data by `tippecanoe`.
-* For counties, which have integer data, this is a smaller problem (though there may be some benefit to limiting the range of integer values).
+* For blocks, which have integer data, this is a smaller problem (though there may be some benefit to limiting the range of integer values).
 However, it appears that `data-join` drops NULL values (both the integer and the field name), which provides significant savings.
 Thus we want to have the block_numprov table include NULLs instead of 0 values; and then use the "default" value in styling (rather than looking for a 0 value).

 **Issue 4:** *`join-data` can take a long time to run (a few hours) for block data*